hapax/hapax.github.io/assets/chuzenji.md

 Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk, if my Lonely Planet was to be trusted.
-But if the mass of cloud had settled on the adjoining plateaus, I would see very little from the boardwalk.
+But the mass of cloud had settled on the adjoining plateaus.
-So I decided to explore the town.
+I would see very little from the boardwalk, so I decided to explore the town instead.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake3.png" />